3rd Edition of the TUM Blockchain&Cybersecurity Salon

 Topic: New Trends in Cybersecurity & Blockchain relevant to SMEs and beyond

-- Ingo Weber (TUM/Fraunhofer): CAKE, MARTSIA, and TEEs: Fine-Grained Data Sharing in Blockchain Applications and Business Processes
+- Ingo Weber (TUM/Fraunhofer), Edoardo Marangone (Sapienza University of Rome): CAKE and MARTSIA: Fine-Grained Data Sharing in Blockchain Applications and Business Processes

-- Lars Hupel (G+D): A Conceptual Model for Point-of-Sale Payment with Retail CBDC
+- Lars Hupel (Giesecke+Devrient): A Conceptual Model for Point-of-Sale Payment with Retail CBDC Abstract Video

-- Bram Van Roelen (Maven 11): Venture Capital investing in the Blockchain Space
+- Bram van Roelen (Maven 11): Venture Capital investing in the Blockchain Space Abstract Video Slides

 Topic: Blockchain Infrastructure & Network Challenges

-- Burak Öz (TUM/Flashbots): Pandora’s Box: Cross-Chain Arbitrages in the Realm of Blockchain Interoperability
+- Burak Öz (Technical University of Munich & Flashbots): Pandora’s Box: Cross-Chain Arbitrages in the Realm of Blockchain

 Panel Discussions